dax8it/ATJIUJITSU-REAL-NEW/content/pages/welcome-back-members.md

 * Academy gear is available to students on trial only.
 * If you do not have a Gi for the day, you will be required to pay a $5 rental fee.
 * Any borrowed gear, must be sprayed down and returned to its place.
 DO NOT leave any used gear on the mats.
 * Students are recomended to bring their own flip flops to leave here at the gym.
+Please avoid walking barefoot throught the gym, unless on the mats.
+* Students must wipe their feet on the foot bucket, after stepping off the mats EACH TIME.